 - Brand, S. (1994).
 How Buildings Learn.
 Penguin Books

-5. A topic I addressed with Andrew Hinton and Andrea Resmini in our presentation at the 11th ASIS&T IA Summit, Denver.
+A topic I addressed with Andrew Hinton and Andrea Resmini in our presentation at the 11th ASIS&T Information Architecture Summit in Denver.
 See References.